Dear Wandering Woman—Come Home

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, co-author of Seeking Him, for Friday, January 22, 2021.
-I'm Dannah Gresh.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned, for February 6, 2026.
+I’m Dannah Gresh.

 I say that because I think there must have been some people praying and repenting.
 The famine was an expression of God’s displeasure with His disobedient people, and I believe there must have been a turning in their hearts that they began to repent under the pressure of the famine and to call out to God.
 As they did, God had mercy.